dmh247365/node_jsnad/README.md

 ### **7.2 - Creating a Module**
 A JavaSript file is a module when it exports one or more of the following: variables, functions, objects.
 &nbsp;

+We use the `require` function to bring in what is exported, and as above that could be anything.

   1. Module is an object, which has a property called `exports` which initially is an empty object.

-  2. The Node.js developers being helpful to us, allow us to use `exports` as this is a reference to `module.exports`, so essentially `exports = module.exports`.
+  2. The Node.js developers being helpful to us, allow us to use `exports` as and alias to `module.exports`, so essentially `exports = module.exports`.
 However with this shortcut comes great responsibility!.

   <table >